 Where science meets nature

-Meet our lab team
+meet our lab team

-The Ieso laboratory was built from the ground up at the initiation of the Illinois Medical Cannabis Pilot Program to the tune of one goal: to provide cutting-edge science catered specifically to the cannabis industry.
+MEET OUR LAB TEAMThe Ieso laboratory was built from the ground up at the initiation of the Illinois Medical Cannabis Pilot Program to the tune of one goal: to provide cutting-edge science catered specifically to the cannabis industry.
 Ieso employs industry-leading chemists that strive to tap the full medicinal potential that cannabis has to offer.
 By combining state-of-the-art extraction and purification instrumentation with in-house analytical testing, Ieso has the ability offer patients high purity products that are dialed in to a specific potency.
 Dedicated to patient satisfaction and relief, our chemists break down the components of our sun-nurtured medicine in order to recreate cannabis in a scientific, efficient and comfortable form.
 With no artificial additives or adjuncts science truly meets nature at Ieso.

-We LOVE SCIENCE
+WE LOVE SCIENCE

 We are constantly working to create new and innovative products for the patients of Illinois.

-WE LOVE TERPS!
+WE LOVE TERPS

-Terpenes are found in many plants, including cannabis. terpenes offer a wide variety of benefits, including stress relief, anti-depressants, and mood elevating properties.
+Terpenes are found in many plants, including cannabis.
+Terpenes offer a wide variety of benefits, including stress relief, anti-depressants, and mood elevating properties.

 In our lab, we are constantly exploring many of our terpenes and using them to their fullest potential.

 Limonene is the second most common terpene in nature and a prominent terpene in cannabis.